-Our LOVE Course--our second core course--offers participants deep training in our relational method of compassion, called Sustainable Compassion Training (SCT).
+Our LOVE Course--our first core course--offers participants deep training in our relational method of compassion, called Sustainable Compassion Training (SCT).
 SCT highlights our need to experience ourselves as objects of care and compassion in order to extend care and compassion sustainably to others; our need to see others in their deep dignity and worth beyond our limiting labels or ideas in order to extend care more widely; and our need to feel at home with ourselves in order to be a welcoming presence to others.
 For these purposes, SCT meditations cultivate three interrelated modes of care as a basis for compassionate action.
 These three modes are: (1) receiving care, (2) extending care, and (3) deep self-care.

 Each lesson in this course includes a video teaching, guided meditation practice, reflection prompts and discussion questions.
 The course is designed to help you deepen your practice of SCT over time.